The following research materials on autobiography are in the WWU Libraries:

 Example: "i tatti renaissance library" and "art"

-If it is not in the catalog duplicate your search in Summit by clicking on "Repeat the Search in Summit" at the top of the page in Western's Catalog.
-The Summit materials you order will come in from Washington and Oregon Libraries and will be available for pickup at the Circulation Desk.
+If it is not in the Western Libraries choose "WWU Libraries + Summit" from the drop-down menu.
+Summit materials you order will come in from Washington, Oregon or Idaho Libraries and will be available for pickup at the Circulation Desk.

 Set up your ILLiad account once and it is your interlibrary loan account for your academic career at Western.